The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Abstract

 \section{Abstract}

-We have demonstrated an atom-optical lens, with the advantage of a small scale and flexible adjustment of the parameters, created by far red-detuned Gaussian laser beam perpendicular to the propagation direction of the cold atomic cloud.
-This work presents the focusing and collimation effect of a cold atomic cloud, with uniform translational velocity and with vanishing initial translational velocity in gravity respectively, by the atom-optical lens.
-The object-image relation, focal length and the collimation effect of the atom-optical lens have been analyzed both theoretically and experimentally.
+We have demonstrated an atom-optical lens, with the advantage of a small scale and flexible adjustment of the parameters, realized by a far red-detuned Gaussian laser beam perpendicular to the propagation direction of the cold atomic cloud.
+The one-dimensional transverse focusing effect of cold atomic clouds at the temperature order of 1 $\mu$K freely falling through the atom-optical lens on the micron scale have been studied theoretically and then verified experimentally.
+It is found that theory and experiment are in good agreement.